 How Do GCSE Grades Work?

-This is the fourth year since we first saw the numerical grading system introduced.
 Previously, the grading system was A* to U. Now as part of the new GCSE exams reform, grades range from 9 to 1, and a U grade for papers too low to be classed.
+If you’re a parent reading this, the table below will be particularly useful to help you understand the current grading system:

 A grade 9 is the highest you can receive and an A* in between the 8 and 9 grade.
 A 7 is an A grade and a grade 4 is a C.